 variable.
 If Sout

-is provided, it output an additional csv, "events.csv".
+is provided, it outputs an additional csv, "Tracking.csv".

 The function track_hinf